 And yet, perhaps even more so than with large caps, a handful of investors are seeing some amazing bargains within the small-cap realm.

 Here’s a rundown of the market’s best small-cap stocks that have been beaten down to bargain-basement prices they don’t quite deserve.
 While the most torrid of market selloffs still might be able to drag them lower, a modest market malaise may find many of these stocks quietly slipping back into rally mode.

-Admittedly, it’s as boring as it is unclear to anyone that doesn’t work in either industry.
+Admittedly, it’s as boring as it is unclear to anyone who doesn’t work in either industry.
 In volatile times, though, boring isn’t a bad thing.
-BRKS’ products are generally in demand regardless of the economic environment, and the 35% pullback from August’s high has left shares trading at a trailing P/E of only 15.7.
+BRKS’ products are generally in demand regardless of the economic environment, and are up 48% so far this year.

 By the way, Brooks Automation hasn’t failed to top a quarterly earnings estimate in four years.

 Pitney Bowes (PBI)

 Pitney Bowes (NYSE:PBI), on the other hand, should be a relatively familiar name.
 This is the company perhaps best known for making postage-meters, though it’s so much more than that now.
 It’s become a complete soup-to-nuts solutions provider that’s relevant in the digital, ecommerce world.

 That reality hasn’t changed the market’s perception of the company.
 The stock’s down more than 80% from its 2014 (yes, 2014) high, and worse than that, shares are priced at where they were in the mid-80’s (yes, the 1980’s), reflecting an ongoing deterioration of the company’s top and bottom lines.